yefuwang/font.sbs/README.md

 ## Why it is named as sbs.slim?

-Because the author bought the domain name https://font.sbs
+Because the author bought the domain name https://font.sbs, which will be the domain to release this font once it finishes.
+The domain extension .sbs means "side-by-side", which fits the concept of this font well.

-## Technical Stack
+## Technical stack

 * Use Adobe Illustrator to draw each glyph and export to SVG format.
 * Store them under the SVG folder.
 Each glyph shall be named as [ASCII code][space][description].svg.
 Only the ASCII code part is significant in font generation.
 For example, the glyph for A shall be named as "65 A.svg"
 * Push the files to this repository.
 A github action will kick in and run a script to generate the font files (ttf, otf, woff, woff2).
-The script (build_font.py) is written in python and uses a python library invoking fontforge to generate the font files. (under development at the moment).
+The script (build_font.py) is written in python and uses a python library invoking [fontforge](https://fontforge.org/docs/index.html) to generate the font files. (under development at the moment).

+## Progress

+Currently, the files in this repository is only to demonstrate the feasibility of the technology.
+None of the glyphs in the SVG folder is my work (they are from [here](https://github.com/tomchen/font-template)).

 ## Future work

+The repository will be updated with my real work before the class ends on 12//17/2021.

+Also before the end of the class, I will write a script to automatically deploy this font to its website at https://font.sbs when I commit changes to the glyphs.

-Finish the full font with some emojis important for software development.
+Some time after the end of the class, I will finish the full font with some emojis important for software development.

 ## References